-Hi, Georgie here!
-In today's episode, I interviewed Tom Smith.
-He is the CEO of Dadi, which is a male fertility company.
+Tom Smith is the CEO of Dadi, which is a male fertility company.
 And given that fertility does take two, and women do tend to play a fairly significant role when it comes to men's health, I wanted to make sure you all have this information at your fingertips.
 And what I enjoyed about getting to know Tom is his background actually comes from working at Apple.
 And as you know, Apple really does understand the consumer.
 And he's translating that expertise into transforming the consumer experience when it comes to male fertility.
 So definitely a lot of really interesting insights from him.
-And what Dadi is doing for male fertility, so take a listen.

 Tom Smith 03:28

 The genesis for the Dadi idea and the company actually came when a friend of mine was very suddenly diagnosed with cancer, and I learned about the male fertility journey through that lens.
 And then when I turned 30, I went and got a physical and really through that experience.
 The doctor never asked me about my reproductive health.
 And it was through that lens along with my good friend that started thinking about the concept of Dadi and ultimately planning to build the service.
 So although I don't come from a medical background, I think the kind of technological and operational background for myself and members of the team helped to spawn this new generation of service.